soklet/soklet/README.md

   public void onWebSocketClose(CloseReason closeReason) {
     out.println("WebSocket closed.
 Reason: " + closeReason.getCloseCode());

     // Do some cleanup.
-Be careful if your service holds strong reference to
+Be careful if your service holds strong references to
     // its listeners - this could cause memory leaks leaderboardService.unregisterListener(this);